triton-inference-server/model_analyzer/docs/launch_modes.md

 # Launch Modes

-Triton Model Analyzer's `profile` subcommand supports four different launch modes along with Triton Server.
+Triton Model Analyzer's `profile` subcommand supports four different launch modes along with Triton Inference Server.
 In the `local` and `docker` modes, Triton Inference Server will be launched by the Model Analyzer.
+In the `c_api` mode, the Triton Inference Server is launched locally via a C API.
 In the `remote` mode, it is assumed there is an already running instance of Triton Inference Server.

 1. **`--triton-launch-mode=local`** In this mode, Model Analyzer will launch Triton Server using the local binary supplied using `--triton-server-path`,